till-s/mecatica-usb/README.md

 While the native CDC-ACM `tty` driver is useful for low-performance applications because it gives access to the device using ordinary tty software you will *never* be able to achieve reasonable throughput with this driver due to the very small buffer space it uses.
-Throughput was 100-times less than with the `bldtst` program.
+Throughput was 100-times less than with the `blktst` program.

 Also, keep in mind that the USB is a *bus* and that *all functions* as well as other devices connected to the same port share bandwidth.
 Even unused functions may use